camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

 ### Zeebe Java client

 Use the Zeebe Java client when you are building your task application in Java.
-The client makes it easy to manage authentication and request/response objects.
+The client assists with managing authentication and request/response objects.

 ### API differences